Puberty blocker: Research

 A multi-year study published in September 2024 found that restrictions to transgender care, including restriction on access to gender-affirming puberty blockers, showed a direct link to negative mental health outcomes for transgender youth.
 The study followed the enactment of several laws in US states on restricting such access, which led to an increase of suicide attempts of 7-72% in transgender youth within one to two years following the enactment of laws restricting access.

 A 2024 systematic review, which ranked studies it analyzed into quality buckets, found that synthesis of the available "moderate-quality and high-quality studies showed consistent evidence demonstrating efficacy for suppressing puberty."
 The review noted that there was limited, or inconsistent evidence in other regards, saying that they could not draw conclusions on the "impact on gender dysphoria, mental and psychosocial health or cognitive development."
 The review noted a current lack of high-quality research on puberty blockers in adolescence experiencing gender dysphoria and that "large well- designed research is needed" to better inform this area for the future.

+In January 2025, a systematic review led by Gordon Guyatt found the evidence surrounding puberty blockers to be of low certainty in relation to global function, depression, gender dysphoria, bone mineral density, and progression to cross-sex hormones.
+Some studies showed improvements while others showed little to no change.
+Guyatt said that he was worried the results would be misused to justify denying blockers to trans youth seeking them, that banning care based on the evidence being low certainty was "a clear violation of the principles of evidence-based shared decision-making and is unconscionable", and that patient autonomy should be supported.

 In May 2025, a systematic review on the use of puberty blockers in adolescents was published in Frontiers in Endocrinology.
 It found that puberty blockers led to "significantly improved" mental health outcomes, "especially when GnRHa was followed by gender-affirming hormone therapy."
 The review said that "key clinical and ethical considerations—such as bone health monitoring, fertility counseling, psychological support, and informed decision-making—must guide treatment."
 The review recommends gender-affirming care such as puberty blockers for adolescents, along with professional mental health support.
-It also recommended further longitudinal studies to support safe and individualized care, noting the current lack of long-term data and a need for further study, highlighting areas of fertility preservation on skeletal health.
+It also recommended further longitudinal studies to support safe and individualized care, noting the current lack of long-term data and a need for further study, highlighting areas of fertility preservation and skeletal health.